igraph Reference Manual

 vertex_res:

 Pointer to an initialised vector.
 The indices of vertices belonging to the cycle will be stored here.
+The first and last vertex in the vector will be the same.
 May be NULL if it is not needed by the caller.

 Returns: